pYrus2k/nanoleaf-essentials-hass/README.md

 The aim was to make the code public so that everyone could benefit from it – aim reached.
 The code is available – please feel free to copy it manually into your Home Assistant setup.
 You're also welcome to use it in your own repository and even submit it to HACS yourself.
-Hopefully, you'll receive at least some feedback – even just a word – about what might be wrong.
+Hopefully, you'll be successfull and / or receive at least some feedback – even just a word – about what might be wrong.

 (ref: https://github.com/hacs/default/pull/3524)